-Q: How Can I ask Questions at the Meeting?
+Q: How can I ask questions at the Meeting?

-A: Following the conclusion of the formal business to be conducted at the Meeting, Registered Shareholders and proxyholders (including Non-Registered Shareholders who have appointed themselves as proxyholder) will have an opportunity to ask questions relevant to the Meeting in writing by selecting the messaging icon through the virtual meeting platform.
+A: Following the conclusion of the formal business to be conducted at the Meeting, Registered Shareholders and proxyholders (including Non-Registered Shareholders who have appointed themselves as proxyholder) may ask questions relevant to the Meeting in writing by selecting the messaging icon through the virtual meeting platform.